9 Best Climbing Harnesses of 2025

 Mountaineering & SkimoUltralight, minimalist design, thin webbing, little or no padding, highly packable

-Sport & Gym Climbing
+1. Sport & Gym Climbing

+For sport climbing and climbing in a gym, you want a light and simple harness.
+These usually have less padding and fixed leg loops (non-adjustable leg loops) to shave weight.
 Two to four gear loops are normally enough to carry your equipment.
-After you get comfortable with your basic climbing technique, this is the type of harness you’ll want for climbing harder routes.
+After you get comfortable with your basic climbing technique, this is the type of harness you will want for climbing harder routes.

-Trad Climbing
+2. Trad Climbing

-It will also have more padding to keep you comfortable on long climbs (multi-pitch routes) or when hanging at belay stations.
+Trad climbing requires you to carry a lot more gear.
+A good trad climbing harness will have more gear loops, at least four, and often a fifth on the back, plus more padding for comfort on long climbs (multi-pitch routes) or hanging belays.
 Adjustable leg loops are common on a trad harness so you can wear it over different layers of clothing.

-Alpine, Ice & Mixed Climbing
+3. Alpine, Ice & Mixed Climbing

-Important features include ice clipper slots for holding ice screws and fully adjustable leg loops that open completely.
-This allows you to put the harness on while wearing crampons (spikes for your boots) or skis.
+An alpine climbing harness needs to be light, strong, and useful in many conditions.
+Important features include ice clipper slots for holding ice screws and fully adjustable leg loops that open completely, which lets you put the harness on while wearing crampons (spikes for your boots) or skis.

-Big Wall & Aid Climbing
+4. Big Wall & Aid Climbing

-They have numerous large gear loops and a very strong rear haul loop for managing a haul line (a rope for pulling up gear).
+For big wall climbing, comfort is the most important thing.
+Big wall harnesses have a wide waist belt and lots of padding to prevent sore pressure points, plus numerous large gear loops and a very strong rear haul loop for managing a haul line (a rope for pulling up gear).

-Mountaineering & Skimo
+5. Mountaineering & Skimo

 These are the simplest and lightest harnesses.
-Mountaineering harnesses are made from thin webbing and often have no padding to be as light and packable as possible.
+Mountaineering harnesses are made from thin webbing and often have no padding, because for this style of climbing low weight is more important than comfort while hanging.

 Features to Look For